filberthamijoyo/zero-ghibli/README.md

 ## Acknowledgments

-- Studio Ghibli for their incredible filmmaking
+- Studio Ghibli for their incredible filmmaking and unique animation style
 - Dataset creators on Hugging Face: filberthamijoyo and satyamtripathii
-- Contributors to the open-source libraries used in this project
+- The AI generation tools (Midjourney, DALL-E, Stable Diffusion, ChatGPT) for enabling this research
-- The animation research community for methodological inspiration
+- The animation and deepfake detection research community for methodological inspiration